About this article

 Design-stage decision errors become multi-month remediation projects after launch.
 No compromise on the first design.

-With AI-driven development as the assumption, security foundation’s deciding axis becomes “can it be expressed as Policy as Code?”
+With AI-driven development as the assumption, the deciding axis becomes “can it be expressed as Policy as Code?”

 | AI-era favorable | AI-era unfavorable |